datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.3.13 - 2023/04/26 =
+* Added "Stock Quantity" as a search option to the Product Sets search form.

 = 1.3.12 - 2023/03/27 =
 * Increase network and merchant caching time from one day to one month.